 Plan Your Visit

 Visiting the palace is possible on Thursdays, Saturdays, and Sundays.
-Those tours are free of charge, however, you need a reservation that you can make on this website, by calling +34 955 001 010, or sending a mail at firstname.lastname@example.org.
+Those tours are free of charge, however, you need a reservation that you can make on this website, by calling +34 955 001 010, or by sending a mail to firstname.lastname@example.org.

 Palacio de las Dueñas